prebid/prebid.github.io/sandbox/apiDocs/md/api-template.md

 3. Follow the API publishing instructions to display documentation on Prebid.org.
 4. Bask in glory.

-Use an unordered list when discussing any non-sequential process or
+Use an unordered list when discussing any non-sequential process or topic, such as benefits of using the endpoint you are documenting.

+*Benefits of this endpoint*

+- Faster than the other endpoint.
+- Easier to implement.
+- Compatible with everything ever made.